gaelrenoux/tranzactio/README.md

   // transactionOrWiden instead on transactionOrWidenR since there is no additional environment (apart from the Connection)

   val zio3: ZIO[Connection, String, List[String]] = ???
-  val result3: ZIO[Database, String, List[String]] = Database.autoCommitOrDieR(zio3)
+  val result3: ZIO[Database, String, List[String]] = Database.autoCommitOrDie(zio3)
   // Connection exceptions are transformed into defects.
   // Also, no transaction here, we are using auto-commit mode }
 ```

 You'll notice that all methods exists in two variants, with or without the final `R`.
 The final `R` denotes cases where
 there is additional environment requirements on the query ZIO, not just a `Connection`.
+When using an `R` method, you
+need to specify the additional environment as type parameter (Scala's compiler is not smart enough to infer it correctly
+on its own).

 Check in `src/main/samples` for more samples.

 ## Error handling

-TranzactIO does no error handling on the queries themselves − since you have direct access to the ZIO instance
+TranzactIO has no specific error handling for errors that happens when running the queries (query errors).
-representing that query, it's up to you to add timeouts or retries, handle errors, etc. However, you do not have direct
+Since you have direct access to the ZIO instance representing that query, it's up to you to add timeouts or retries,
+handle errors, etc.
-access to the effects relating to connection management (opening and closing, committing and rollbacking), and therefore
+However, you do not have direct access to the effects relating to connection management (opening and closing, committing
-cannot handle directly the assocated errors (connection errors).
+ and rollbacking), and therefore cannot handle directly the associated errors (connection errors).

 To set up the retries and timeouts on connection errors, you can pass an `ErrorStrategies` instance when creating the
 `Database` layer.
 It defines the error strategy on every operation done by the `Database` module.